DVillers77/JAVASCRIPT-PROJECTS/README.md

 - **Date**: September 21, 2025
 - **Objective**: To create a dictionary using a JavaScript object and display a value from it in an HTML element.
 - **Outcome**: Successfully created a `project-4-dictionaries` folder with `index.html` and `main.js` files.
 The `main.js` file contains a function that uses a JavaScript object to store key-value pairs and displays a selected value on the webpage.

+#### **Step 100: DICTIONARY CHALLENGE**

+- **Date**: September 21, 2025
+- **Objective**: To observe what happens when a JavaScript dictionary (object) is created with a duplicate key.
+- **Outcome**: Successfully observed that the last key-value pair defined overwrites any previous entries with the same key.
+The final output on the webpage was the value of the second, identical key.